molily/molily.de/_posts/2017-12-21-robust-javascript.md

 This is where <dfn>integration tests</dfn> come in.
 An integration test describes and verifies the behavior of a several connected units.
 The integration test does not need to know the internals, it runs against the public interface.

 For example, if a function under test calls a second function, the integration test simply lets it be.
 The test knows that it *integrates* all dependencies.
 Such a test has a larger impact and covers a lot of code.
-But it is hard to set up the different test cases and test side effects thoroughly.
+But it is hard to set up the different cases and test side effects thoroughly.

 When testing JavaScript, the difference between unit tests and integration tests is subtle.
 Most things we’ve learned about unit tests also apply to integration tests.
 For example, integration tests may use the same tools like Jasmine.
 In practice, unit tests and integration tests are mixed in order to test a codebase precisely and extensively.